This week’s Green Moms Weekly topic is timely, since many of you will be doing lots of visiting during the holiday season.

-What type of topics in natural parenting cause opposition among family and friends and how do you handle it?
+Does natural parenting cause opposition among family and friends and how do you handle it?
+How do you deal with unsupportive family?

 Here are some of the big ticket issues that many parents have found that run counter to standard parenting practice, and a few words of advice on how to handle unsupportive family.